tenebrius/react-native-navigation/docs/docs/showcases.md

 git clone https://github.com/wix/react-native-navigation
 cd react-native-navigation
 npm install

+# for iOS:
 npm run xcode # Opens XCode
-npm start # Starts the packager
+npm start # Starts the packager on linux like systems

+# for Android:
+# 1. open Android Studio inside ".\playground"
+# 2. start a emulator
+npm run start-windows # Start the packager if you are on a windows system

-# Run the app in Simulator or on Device from within XCode
+# Run the app in Simulator or on Device from within XCode/Android Studio
 ```